 This one might seem fairly obvious, but staying in motion keeps air flowing and therefore minimizes the risk of running into fogging issues.
 It’s not always possible, but if you’re dealing with persistent temperature control issues, try seeking out longer runs or shorter chairlift lines.
 The circulation of colder air around your face will help excess moisture evaporate quicker.

 8. Use a mask or balaclava that breathes well

 Many skiers use a buff or neck gaiter to keep their neck and lower face covered and protected from the elements, but the downside is that warm breath can sometimes be blown up into your goggles and fog up your lens.
 Utilizing a light and breathable design is the first step toward minimizing condensation buildup.
-We like Smartwool’s Merino 250 for its odor-resistant properties and soft feel, and Buff’s Original Multifunctional balaclava is a proven synthetic alternative that breathes very well.
+We like Smartwool's Thermal Merino Long Neck Gaiter for its odor-resistant properties and soft feel, and Buff’s Original Multifunctional balaclava is a proven synthetic alternative that breathes very well.
 And a final note: You might be tempted to tuck your neck gaiter into your goggles on cold days, but this will almost inevitably lead to wet, moist particles from your breath making their way up and into your lens.
 If possible, keep a small gap between your goggles and mask to maintain a pathway for hot air to escape.